interpretml/interpret-text/README.md

 ## Interpretability in training

-1. Train your model in a Jupyter notebook running on your local machine.
-For a sample pipelines see [nlp-recipes](https://github.com/microsoft/nlp-recipes/blob/master/examples/text_classification/tc_mnli_transformers.ipynb) or our [sample notebook](https://github.com/microsoft/interpret-community-text/blob/master/notebooks/text_classification/text_classification_mnli_bert.ipynb)
+1. Train your model in a Jupyter notebook running on your local machine: For a sample pipelines see [nlp-recipes](https://github.com/microsoft/nlp-recipes/blob/master/examples/text_classification/tc_mnli_transformers.ipynb) or our [sample notebook](https://github.com/microsoft/interpret-community-text/blob/master/notebooks/text_classification/text_classification_mnli_bert.ipynb)

 2. Call the explainer: To initialize the explainers, you will need to pass either 1. the dataset or 2. your model, dataset and other information depending on which explainer you are using.
 To initialize the `UnifiedInformationExplainer`, pass the model, the dataset you used to train the model along with the CUDA device and the BERT target layer.